arcanecode/ArcaneBooks/Documentation/Overview_LCCN.md

 You are welcome to experiment with different formats, but for this module we'll be using `mods`.
 It provides the most information, and is in XML.
 XML is very easy to read, and it works great with PowerShell.

 ## ISBN and Library of Congress

 It is possible to use the Library of Congress to look up the ISBN.
 In my testing though, the interface provided by OpenLibrary provided more data.
 Thus we'll be using it for looking up ISBNs in this module.

 You can read more about ISBNs in the file [Overview_ISBN.md](Overview_ISBN.md).

+## Sample Data

+For this module I've created some sample data you can use for testing.
+The [Sample_Data_Verification.md](Sample_Data_Verification.md) file has lists for both ISBN and LCCN data along with the book title they correspond to.

+The file [Sample_Data_LCCN_Small.csv](Sample_Data_LCCN_Small.csv) has only the ISBNs stored as a CSV (Comma Separated Values) file.

 ## Conclusion